-- A. Masters Degree from an accredited institution and - B. Twenty-seven (27) months of satisfactory teaching performance or satisfactory performance as a specialist as defined in COMAR 13A.12.03 - C. A letter of recommendation for the applicant's current supervisor.
+- A. Masters Degree from an accredited institution and - B. Twenty-seven (27) months of satisfactory teaching performance or satisfactory performance as a specialist as defined in COMAR 13A.12.03 - C. A letter of recommendation for the applicant's current supervisor, attesting to his/her leadership ability.